seoninja13/react-win-dir/README.md

   - Windows product page with detailed information and gallery
   - Doors product page with detailed information and gallery
   - Vinyl Siding product page with detailed information and gallery
+  - 5000-Series Vinyl Siding product page with detailed information and gallery
   - Roofing product page with detailed information and gallery
   - Contact page with form and map
   - Simple page without Tailwind CSS